 - Source/Destination in rules within the Local Firewall.

-- Reference in the Entry list of generic IPv4 network objects.
-(IPv4 only)
+- Reference in the Entry list of generic network objects.

 You cannot reference hostname objects in other network object types.